 Trainees need to do an appropriate number of supervised learning events (SLEs) and workplace based assessments (WPBAs).
 The requirements are documented in the ARCP decision aid (see ARCP section below) but it should be appreciated by trainer and trainee that the decision aid sets out the absolute minimums.
 SLEs and formative DOPS are not pass/fail summative assessments but should be seen by both trainer and trainee as learning opportunities for a trainee to have one to one teaching and receive helpful and supportive feedback from an experienced senior doctor.
 Trainees should therefore be seeking to have SLEs performed as often as practical.
-Trainees must also complete the Specialty Certificate Examination in Medical Genetics prior to completion of training.
-Further information including details of the format of the exam can be found on the webpage: https://www.rcpath.org/trainees/examinations/examinations-by-specialty/medical-genetics.html.

-Trainees must also continue to attend and document their teaching sessions and must continue to reflect (and record that reflection) on teaching sessions, clinical incidents and any other situations that would aid their professional development.
-They should record how many clinics they have attended e.g. by maintaining a logbook of cases in which they have been involved.
+They also must continue to attend and document their teaching sessions and must continue to reflect (and record that reflection) on teaching sessions, clinical incidents and any other situations that would aid their professional development.
+They should record how many clinics they have attended in the summary of clinical activity form.

 Each trainee must ensure that they have acquired multi-source feedback (MSF) on their performance each year and that this feedback has been discussed with their Educational Supervisor (ES) and prompted appropriate reflection.
-They also need to ensure that they have received a minimum of 3 reports from consultants who are familiar with their work and who will contribute to the Multiple Consultant Report (MCR).
+They also need to ensure that they have received a minimum of 4 reports from consultants who are familiar with their work and who will contribute to the Multiple Consultant Report (MCR).
 Each consultant contributing to the MCR will give an advisory statement about the level at which they assess the trainee to be functioning for each clinical CiP.